Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 At scale stage ($60K–$100K): Fix team allocation first (everything else depends on the team executing well).

-Practical adjustment method:
+Practical adjustment method

-If reducing time in the category:
+If reducing time in a category

-Identify the lowest-value activities in that category
+Identify the lowest‑value activities in that category.

-Eliminate or compress them first
+Eliminate or compress those first.

 Example: Delivery surplus?
-Cut client scope or batch similar work to reduce hours
+Cut client scope or batch similar work to reduce hours.

-If increasing time in category:
+If increasing time in a category

-Block specific time slots in the calendar
+Block specific time slots in the calendar.

-Treat them like client commitments (non-negotiable)
+Treat them like client commitments (non‑negotiable).

 Example: Sales deficit?
-Block 9-11 am Monday/Wednesday/Friday for outreach and calls
+Block 9–11 am Monday/Wednesday/Friday for outreach and calls.

-Time allocation drifts without monitoring.
-Calendar fills with reactive work.
-Urgent tasks crowd out strategic allocation.
+Your calendar fills with reactive work, and urgent tasks crowd out strategic allocation.

-Monthly audit protocol:
+Monthly audit protocol

 Last Friday of each month:

-Review the past 4 weeks of time tracking
+Review the past 4 weeks of time tracking.

-Calculate average allocation across categories
+Calculate average allocation across categories.

-Compare to stage targets
+Compare to stage targets.

-Adjust next month’s calendar to close gaps
+Adjust next month’s calendar to close gaps.

-What to track month-over-month:
+What to track month‑over‑month

-Revenue change (is allocation driving growth?)
+Revenue change (is allocation driving growth?).

-Category percentages (are you hitting targets?)
+Category percentages (are you hitting targets?).

-Specific wins (what did proper allocation enable?)
+Specific wins (what did proper allocation enable?).

-Drift patterns (which categories slide back to old habits?)
+Drift patterns (which categories slide back to old habits?).

-Adjust targets as revenue grows:
+Adjust targets as revenue grows

 Example:

-Hit $62,000 monthly (just crossed into Scale Stage from Growth Stage).
+Hit $62,000 monthly (crossed into Scale Stage from Growth Stage).

 Update targets from: